Levator scapulae syndrome

 Apply a comfortable pressure (“feel good” pain).

-Keep the pressure, move your body up and down to slowly roll the ball along the muscle.
+Keep the pressure, and move your body up and down to slowly roll the ball along the muscle.

 You can pause on the tighter spots for up to 30 seconds.